Configuration API for PubNub POSIX C++ SDK

 The pubnub::futres class name is a portmanteau, blending C++ future with enum pubnub_res.
 It was purposely not named pubnub::future to avoid namespacing conflicts.

 Both POSIX and Windows C++ SDKs use the pubnub::futres class, based on the std::future class (introduced in C++ 11) which provides a way to track the outcome of an operation asynchronously.
-Every operation that the SDK initiates with PubNub Data Stream Network returns a futures object.
+Every operation that the SDK initiates with PubNub returns a futures object.
 This object allows to track the progress and completion of the operation via the status identifiers.

 Using Futures Synchronously